php-fig/fig-standards/accepted/FIG-0-logger-interface.md

 This document describes a common interface for logging libraries.

-The main goal is to allow libraries to receive a `Psr\Log\LoggerInterface` object and write logs to it in a simple and universal way.
+The main goal is to allow libraries to receive a `Fig\Log\LoggerInterface` object and write logs to it in a simple and universal way.
 Frameworks and CMSs that have custom needs MAY extend the interface for their own purpose, but SHOULD remain compatible with this document.
 This ensures